-Advanced economic theory, experimentation, econometrics, machine learning and programming skills are prerequisites to excel in the Data Science and Analytics marketplace, regardless of whether you want to work on the private sector, the public sector, or at a NGO.
+Advanced economic theory, experimentation, econometrics, machine learning and programming skills are fundamental skills any modern economists needs to master, regardless of whether you want to work on the private sector, the public sector, or at a NGO.
 We cultivate this knowledge in our technically sound curriculum, which contain complex, realistic empirical assignments from the start.
 Class are held full-time on campus in small classrooms where students get the opportunity to receive highly personalized attention from Faculty.

 Take all of the following:

 Sets, Number Systems, Proofs, Systems of Linear Equations.
 Matrix Algebra.
 Determinants.
 Linear Independence.
 Single Variable Calculus.
 Applications.
 Integration.
 Functions of Several Variables.
 Multivariable Calculus.
 Implicit Functions.
 Unconstrained Optimization.
 Constrained Optimization.

 Basics of Probability Theory.
 Random Variables.
 Density and Mass Functions.
 Distributions of a Function of a Random Variable.
 Expectations.
 Moments.
 Moment Generating Functions.
 Multiple Random Variables.
 Joint and Marginal Distributions.
 Conditional Distributions and Independence.
 Covariance and Correlation.
 Random Samples.
 Sampling from the Normal Distribution.
 Point Estimation.
 Method of Moments.
 Maximum Likelihood Estimators.
 Mean Squared Error.
 Best Unbiased Estimators.
 Asymptotic Theory.
 Law of Large Numbers.
 Central Limit Theorem.
 Large Sample Properties of Maximum Likelihood Estimators.
 Hypothesis Testing and Confidence Intervals.

 Preferences and choice, preferences over commodities, consumer demand theory, producer theory, choice under uncertainty, simultaneous and sequential move games, incomplete information games, mechanism and incentive design.